 At any time before the end of your tenth month of service, you may change your post-service benefit to the cash stipend if you originally elected the Segal AmeriCorps Education Award.
-To make this change, you must select the stipend under "In-Service Benefits" in your my.americorps.gov account.
-If you initially elected the end-ofservice stipend, you cannot switch to the education award.
+To make this change, you must select the stipend under "In-Service Benefits" in your My AmeriCorps Portal account.
+If you initially elected the end-of-service stipend, you cannot switch to the education award.
 Members serving in the summer associate program do not have the ability to change their end-of-service benefit selection once a selection has been made.